-- Applies to purchases of goods and services DIRECTLY charged to a Federal Award. - Adopts a majority of its language from OMB Circular A-102, which applied solely to state, local, and Indian tribal governments.
-Now that it's part of the Uniform Guidance, not-for-profit entities that previously followed the guidance in OMB Circular A-110. - Applies to all expenditures of monies received through federal grants directly or through an intermediary. - Must have documented procurement procedures that reflect federal law, Uniform Guidance standards, and any state regulations.
+- Applies to purchases of goods and services DIRECTLY charged to a Federal Award. - Adopts a majority of its language from OMB Circular A-102, which is applied solely to state, local, and Indian tribal governments.
+Now that it's part of the Uniform Guidance, not-for-profit entities that previously followed the guidance in OMB Circular A-110 are now included. - Applies to all expenditures of monies received through federal grants directly or through an intermediary. - Must have documented procurement procedures that reflect Federal law, Uniform Guidance standards, and any state regulations.